AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ## Workflows {#wf-capabilities}

 The new Campaign Web user interface brings a reimagined workflow canvas interface to design and manage your processes.
-Key workflow activities are already available in their new design, some will come in a future version.
+Key workflow activities are already available in their new design, some will come in a future update.
 Learn more about workflow capabilities, including guardrails and limitations [in this section](../get-started/guardrails.md).

 Note that the following capabilities are only available in the Campaign client console: